ibmjstart/bluemix-sample-tia-node/README.md

  Note that you just need simple keys here; for neither klout nor twitter will the user ever "sign in" - this application only deals with public data.

-4. Go into the manifest.yml file and change field after name to 'tia-yourUserName'
+4. Go into the manifest.yml file and change the field after name to 'tia-yourUserName'.

-  Note that if this field is not unique amoung all your bluemix apps, then the app will not work.
+  Note that if this field is not unique among all your bluemix apps, the app will not work.

 5. Go to bluemix.net and login.
-From the dashboard, click add a service.
-Then click "View More" for the Cloudant NoSQL DB service and fill the form as follows:
+From the dashboard, click on add a service.
+Then click "View More" for the **Cloudant NoSQL DB** service and fill out the form as    follows:

     ![image](images/bluemixDB.png)

+  Note that the service name must be the same as in the image because that is the name expected within the manifest.yml file.
+You can change the service name if you'd like, but ONLY if you also change the corresponding name within the manifest.yml file.

 6. Click on "Deploy" while the root directory is selected.
-This will use information within the **manifest.yml** to deploy the sample application directly into the BlueMix platform.
-You may continue to deploy changes to your BlueMix application directly from JazzHub using the "Deploy" and "Deploy As" buttons.
+This will use information within the manifest.yml to deploy the sample application directly into the BlueMix platform.
+You may continue to deploy changes to your BlueMix application directly from DevOps Services using the "Deploy" and "Deploy As" buttons.

-7. Click on the Root Project Name and scroll to the **Manual Deployment Information** section (below the README.md which will appear to the right).
+7. Click on the Root Project Name and scroll to the **Deployment Information** section (below the README.md which will appear to the right).

   ![image](images/Manage.png)